-MS Hydrology, Environmental Studies: University of Colorado Boulder
+MS Hydrology, Environmental Studies from University of Colorado Boulder

 “The universe buries strange jewels deep within us all, and then stands back to see if we can find them.
-The hunt to uncover those jewels – that’s creative living.” – Elizabeth Gilbert
+The hunt to uncover those jewels – that’s creative living.
+The courage to go on that hunt in the first place – that’s what separates a mundane existence from a more enchanted one.” – Elizabeth Gilbert